Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Human Resources Committee of Tower Hamlets Council met on Monday 1 September 2025 to discuss a range of HR matters, including an update on senior recruitment, employee relations casework, and savings from early retirement and voluntary redundancy schemes.
-Key decisions included the approval of extended interim arrangements for senior roles and noting the progress on recruitment across various directorates.
+The Human Resources Committee of Tower Hamlets Council met on Monday 1 September 2025 to discuss a range of HR matters, including an update on the Corporate Directors' work, senior recruitment, employee relations casework, and savings from early retirement and voluntary redundancy schemes.
+Key decisions included the approval to extend interim arrangements for senior roles and the noting of progress in various HR functions.

 Corporate Directors Update